 Restricted stock has been growing in popularity as a method to compensate employees, primarily as a result of changes in accounting regulations that went into effect in 2006.
 For example, the employee is given stock ownership in a company, or given shares of that company, after satisfying a common restriction period known as the vesting period.
 Typically, restricted stock is broken down into performance stock units (PSUs) and restricted stock units (RSUs).
 Beyond the typical vesting period that assures that the employees are participating in the longer-term success of the company, many plans allow for additional deferral of these awards.
 These deferrals may be customized to suit the individual’s needs; however, they must adhere to the plan documents and the rules and regulations within.
 Having dealt with these plans in depth, we at Financial Foundations know the ins and outs of the plans, the benefits, and dangers.
 It is our job to educate you on these and advise on the proper use of the plan to fulfill your specific needs.

 Employee stock option plans are contracts between a company and its employees that give employees the right to buy a specific number of the company’s shares at a fixed price within a certain period of time.
 Employees hope to profit by exercising their options to buy shares at the exercise price when the shares trade at a price higher than the exercise price.
 Although no one may know more about a particular company than its employees, there are pages of regulations that limit how insiders, such as corporate executives, utilize these plans—and even more severe penalties for running afoul.
-Knowing these rules and having a non-biased opinion is the best way to maximize your company’s plan.
+Knowing these rules is the best way to maximize your company’s plan.

 CORPORATE-OWNED LIFE INSURANCE (COLI)